PabloReca/K2/README.md

-# k2 Application
+# K2 Autotune Controller

 ## Description

-The k2 application is a Python-based tool that maps keyboard inputs to MIDI control change messages.
+The K2 application is a Python-based tool that maps keyboard inputs to MIDI control change messages.
 It uses the `pynput` library to listen for keyboard events and `mido` to send MIDI messages.
 A Tkinter GUI is used to display notifications when keys are pressed.

 ## Features